rondoval/lwip-amiga/docs/architecture.md

 together; the library rejects a version mismatch).
 Everything is serviced on the stack task, which serializes all lifecycle work by construction: `OpenDevice` needs a Process, and a netdev `DoIO` must never run under the core lock.

+The device is opened by `sb_if_open` under one of two names: a bare driver name (`3c589.device`, as Roadshow files carry them) tries `networks/<name>` — i.e.
+`DEVS:Networks/` — then the bare name (already loaded, resident, or in `DEVS:` proper); a path form tries the path, then its basename (resident modules register under it).
+When both fail, the error from a driver that was found and refused beats a plain `IOERR_OPENFAIL`.

 The reply contract: every delivered message is answered — inline, or *parked* and answered later. `ADD_IF` executes the attach/configure (`sb_netdev_up`) and parks the